Masterización de Audio con MasteringBOX

 - 0 comentarios

-To make things a little bit easier we have reduced the list of DAWs to 6: Pro Tools, Cubase, Logic Pro, Ableton Live, Reason, and FL Studio.
+Deciding which recording software to use can be overwhelming at first.
+In this article, we will analyze which DAW is best for you, depending on your preferences.
+To make things a little easier, we have narrowed down the list of DAWs to 6: Pro Tools, Cubase, Logic Pro, Ableton Live, Reason, and FL Studio.
 First of all, your OS will determine if you can use Logic or not.
-So if you are using a PC you can forget about using it, however, there are still 5 great options left (read more about Mac vs PC for music production here).
+So, if you are using a PC, you can forget about using it; however, there are still 5 great options left (read more about Mac vs PC for music production here).

-To make a good decision you should ask yourself 4 questions.
-What type of projects will you work on?
+To make a good decision, you should ask yourself 4 questions: What type of projects will you work on?
 Where will you work?
 How do you like to work?
 Are you planning on using external plugins?

 ableton live 10 DAW